davidgirdhar/Notes/aws/basics.md

 ### Pilot light
     involves running core services in standby mode, and triggering additional services as needed in case of disaster.

+### Amazon LightSail
+    It is the managed virtual server service.

+### Containers
+    Virtualizing an operating system to run multiple workloads on a single OS instance.

+### Elastic Container Service
+        Amazon Elastic Container Service (ECS) is a cloud computing service in Amazon Web Services (AWS) that manages containers and lets developers run applications in the cloud without having to configure an environment for the code to run in.